flype44/VControl/DOCUMENTATION.md

 This command maps a `256KB` or `512KB` or `1MB` valid ROM file and REBOOTs the system.

-It does a RAW maprom, the input file content remains unchecked, untouched and mapped as is.
+It does a RAW maprom, the input file content remains unchecked, unmodified and mapped as is.

 **INPUT :**